Quick answer

-Can a trust avoid inheritance tax?
-In the UK, trusts are a powerful estate planning tool—but whether they can help you avoid inheritance tax (IHT) depends on the type of trust, how it’s structured, and how it’s used.
+Can a trust reduce your inheritance tax?
+In the UK, trusts are a powerful estate planning tool—but whether they can help you reduce your inheritance tax liability (IHT) depends on the type of trust, how it’s structured, and how it’s used.
 In this comprehensive guide, we explore how trusts interact with HMRC’s inheritance tax rules, which trusts can offer tax advantages, and how to use them effectively.

 For tailored support, you can book a free consultation or review our transparent pricing.